oviya-raja/ist-402/learning-path/W07/PROBLEM_DEFINITION.md

 **Your group will automate specific workflows using OpenAI Agents to improve efficiency and reduce manual effort.**

-## 🎯 This Approach: Built-in Tools Only
+## 🎯 This Approach: Built-in Tools with Knowledge Base Integration

-**Focus:** Use only OpenAI Agent Builder's built-in tools - no custom functions or API integration required.
+**Focus:** Use OpenAI Agent Builder's built-in tools with knowledge base integration.
+The knowledge base serves as an external data source, meeting the assignment requirement for "integrating external data sources."

 ---